openworkload/swm-jupyter-term/README.md

-SkyPort Terminal for JupyterLab
+Sky Port Terminal for JupyterLab
 ===============================

-# SkyPort project
+# Sky Port project

-SkyPort is an universal bus between user software and compute resources.
+Sky Port is an universal bus between user software and compute resources.
 It can also be considered as a transportation layer between workload producers and compute resource providers.
 Sky Port makes it easy to connect user software to different cloud resources.

-# SkyPort JupyterLab integration
+# Sky Port JupyterLab integration

 The current project consists of two components: